-According to the Federal Highway Administration (FHWA), over 50 percent of crashes involving a fatality or injury happen in or near intersections, an astounding two million intersection crashes per year.
+According to the Federal Highway Administration (FHWA), over 50 percent of crashes involving either a fatality or injury happen in or near intersections.
+That’s an astounding two million intersection crashes per year.
 What makes intersections so dangerous?
 Better yet, what can you do to avoid becoming part of the statistic?

 According to a study by the National Highway Traffic Safety Administration (NHTSA) published in 2010, 96 percent of intersection-related crashes were due to driver error.
-In more than half of those crashes, it was attributed to recognition error — failure to pay attention, internal or external distractions, or failure to properly look before proceeding.
+In more than half of those crashes, it was attributed to recognition error — failure to pay attention, internal and external distractions as well as failure to properly look before proceeding.

 Twenty-nine percent of intersection-related crashes were due to a decision error – people turning without signaling, changing lanes erratically, turning right through too small a gap or forcing oncoming traffic to brake.

-From 1997 through 2004, the NHTSA reported almost 64,000 fatalities from over 57,000 crashes within intersections — roughly 7,000 fatalities every year.
-The overwhelming majority of these fatal crashes weren’t due to faulty cars or broken traffic signals but human error.
+From 1997 through 2004, the NHTSA reported almost 64,000 fatalities from over 57,000 crashes within intersections — breaking down to roughly 7,000 fatalities each year.
+The overwhelming majority of these fatal crashes were due to avoidable yet consequential human error.

 What errors are most likely to cause a fatal intersection crash?
-According to the NHTSA’s study, the most common mistakes are failure to obey traffic signals (62 percent) and properly yielding to other traffic (87 percent) but we also know that behaviors like driving fatigued are common and detrimental.
+According to the NHTSA’s study, the most common mistakes are failure to obey traffic signals (62 percent) and properly yielding to other traffic (87 percent).
+We also know that behaviors like driving fatigued are common and detrimental.

-The most important thing any driver can do to avoid intersection crashes is relax.
-Most crashes are caused by aggressive driving, making it harder to assess a situation at the intersection.
+The most important thing a driver can do to avoid intersection crashes is relax.
+Most crashes are caused by aggressive driving, making it harder to assess a situation at the intersection, especially when factoring in speed.
 There are more cars involved and they’re moving in different directions.
-It’s hard to assess your surroundings at speed, so don’t — slow down.
+Slow down.

 This goes for yellow lights, too.
-Running a yellow light might save you a minute or two, but at the risk that someone else is running the same yellow in the other direction.
-If a collision occurs, it’ll be head-on and you’ll both be accelerating — the worst situation for driver safety.
+Running a yellow light may save you a minute or two off of your overall trip, but you run the risk that someone else is running the same light in the opposite direction.
+If a collision occurs, it’ll be head-on and you’ll both be accelerating — the worst case for driver safety.

-Pick a lane and stay in it – not just good life advice, but a tip to keep you safe on the road.
-This becomes even more important when there’s a large vehicle involved
+- Pick a lane and stay in it.
+Although it seems oversimplified, this tip will keep you safe on the road and becomes more important when there’s a large vehicle involved

-Signal your turns.
-There’s no reason to keep which direction you’re turning to yourself so let other drivers know what you intend to do.
+- Signal your turns.
+There’s no reason to the direction you’re turning a secret.
+Let other drivers know what you intend to do.
 You can prevent confusion and danger by doing so.

-Keep distractions to a minimum.
-Turn your music down; apply your makeup at home; don’t try and come up with your next great playlist.
-Intersections aren’t an excuse to check your phone — failure to pay attention to changing lights and traffic can cause crashes too.
+- Keep distractions to a minimum.
+Turn your music down; apply your makeup at home; don’t try and come up with your next great playlist on the fly.
+Intersections aren’t an excuse to check your phone.
+Failure to pay attention to changing lights and traffic can cause crashes.

-Expect trouble at intersections.
-They’re complicated and hectic.
-Don’t assume that everyone follows the rules — look around to confirm that they are.
+- Expect trouble at intersections.
+They’re oftentimes complicated and hectic.
+Don’t assume that everyone follows the rules — look around for visual confirmation.

 Ensure only the safest individuals are driving on behalf of your company by downloading our white paper and learning more about key driver risk management best practices.